larssandell/Portfolio_2/README.md

 ## Contributing

-The Holidaze Accommodation Booking Application is a school exam.
+My portfolio is a school exam.
 And must not be contributed.
+But feel free to come with suggestions